dvd-dev/hilo/README.en.md

 ### What remains to be done on this side:
 - The `allowed_kWh` and `used_kWh` attributes are currently **non-functional**, the information arrives in fragments and all cases are not handled yet.
-- The "completed" state doesn't always work, possibly a race condition
+~~- The "completed" state doesn't always work, possibly a race condition~~
 - Some information like `total_devices`, `opt_out_devices` and `pre_heat_devices` don't persist in memory.

 More details available in [issue #486](https://github.com/dvd-dev/hilo/issues/486).